MichielsenM/FOAM/foam/README.md

 6. `grid_building_vsc.py`: Functions for building MESA and GYRE grids on the VSC framework.
 7. `lambda.csv`: List with lambda (eigenvalue of laplace tidal equations) and nu (spin parameter) for modes up to degree 3.
 (TAR approximation)
 8. `maximum_likelihood_estimator.py`: Functions to perform different kinds of maximum likelihood estimation for the models in a grid, and make correlation plots.
-9. `my_python_functions.py` : Helpful functions in general.
-Making figures, reading HDF5, processing strings.
+9. `support_functions.py` : Helpful functions for making figures, reading HDF5, processing strings.

 ### Author
 Developed by Mathias Michielsen